jenkins-infra/update-center2/README.md

 	* Required
 	* Uniquely identifies this update center.
 	* We recommend you use a dot-separated name like "com.sun.wts.jenkins".
+		* This text is from the original source code of backend-update-center2.
+		* But it seems that the name containing dots does not works correctly (caused NPE in PluginManager.class)
 	* This value is not exposed to users, but instead internally used by Jenkins.
 	* Used as "id" field in update-center.json
 * -repository